ruapotato/Lavinder/docs/manual/config/gnome.rst

 Running Inside Gnome
 ====================

-Add the following snippet to your Qtile configuration.
-As per `this page <https://wiki.gnome.org/Projects/SessionManagement/GnomeSession#A3._Register>`_, it registers Qtile with gnome-session.
+Add the following snippet to your Lavinder configuration.
+As per `this page <https://wiki.gnome.org/Projects/SessionManagement/GnomeSession#A3._Register>`_, it registers Lavinder with gnome-session.
 Without it, a "Something has gone wrong!" message shows up a short while after logging in. dbus-send must be on your $PATH.